DoronF3/School-Projects/Data Science/README.md

 # Data Science Final Project Repository

 Welcome to the Data Science Final Project repository!
 This repository contains the files related to the final project of the Data Science course.
-The project focuses on [briefly describe the project's main objective or topic].
+The project focuses on understanding what impacts the number of peak concurrent users (CCU) of games and software on the Steam platform.
 Here's a brief overview of the files included:

 - `Data Science Final Project.pptx`: This PowerPoint presentation file contains the slides used for the final project presentation.
 It summarizes the key findings, insights, methodologies, and results of the data analysis conducted as part of the project.
-The presentation provides a visual representation of the project's outcomes and is intended to be shared with stakeholders or classmates.
+The presentation provides a visual representation of the project's outcomes and is intended to be shared with stakeholders.

 - `Data Science Final.docx`: This Word document file contains the detailed written report of the final project.
 It elaborates on the project's background, objectives, data sources, methodology, analysis techniques, results, and conclusions.
 The document provides a comprehensive narrative of the entire project, catering to readers who prefer a textual and structured format.